katekyy/duck/README.md

 - [bash]

 ## Installation
-You need to type only one command
+You need to type only one command.
 ```console
 $ git clone https://github.com/katekyy/duck
 $ cd duck